TosbackCgusBridge-Bot/CGUs-versions/Americanmedical-id/Privacy Policy.md

 Log Files - As is true of most web sites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We do not link this automatically collected data to other information we collect about you.

 We use local storage objects (LSs) such as HTML5 to store content information and preferences.
-Third Parties, with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity, use LSOs to collect and store information.
+Third Parties, with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity, use LSOs such as HTML5 and Flash to collect and store information.

 Various browsers may offer their own management tools for removing HTML5 LSs.
 To manage Flash LSOs please Click Here.